otsoniemi/knapsack-problem/README.md

 # knapsack-problem
-algorithm for solving the "knapsack problem".
+Python and C# algorithm for solving the "knapsack problem".